adsr/mle/README.md

 This overrides the normal grep command with `git grep` if `.git` exists in the current working directory.

-### Advanced usage: Scripting

-mle is extensible via any program capable of standard I/O. A simple line-based request/response protocol enables user scripts to register commands and invoke internal editor functions in order to perform complex editing tasks.
-All messages are URL-encoded and end with a newline.

-Example exchange between a user script (usx) and mle:

-    usx -> mle    method=editor_register_cmd&params%5B%5D=hello&id=57cc98bb168ae
-    mle -> usx    result%5Brc%5D=0&id=57cc98bb168ae
-    ...
-    mle -> usx    method=hello&params%5Bmark%5D=76d6e0&params%5Bstatic_param%5D=&id=0x76d3a0-0
-    usx -> mle    method=mark_insert_before&params%5B%5D=76d6e0&params%5B%5D=hello%3F&params%5B%5D=5&id=57cc98bb6ab3d
-    mle -> usx    result%5Brc%5D=0&id=57cc98bb6ab3d
-    usx -> mle    result%5Brc%5D=0&error=&id=0x76d3a0-0

-In the example above, the user script registers a command called `hello` at startup, and mle replies with success.
-Later, the end-user invokes the `hello` command, so mle sends a request to the user script.
-The user script receives the request and sends a sub-request invoking `mark_insert_before`, to which mle replies with success.
-Finally the user script returns overall success for the `hello` command.

-Currently, mle only accepts requests from user scripts while a request to the user script itself is pending.
-(In other words, mle enforces an "only do stuff if I ask you to" policy.)
-The exception to this is `editor_register_cmd` which can be invoked by user scripts at startup time.

-For end-users, user scripts are loaded via the `-x` cli option.
-Commands registered by user scripts can be mapped to keys as normal via `-k`.

 ### Advanced usage: Headless mode